philippkraft/cmf/documentation/tutorial/CmfTutDarcianLateralFlow.md

 ground.
 Otherwise the interface A is calculated as the thickness of `leftnode` times the flow width.

-However, if you have serveral cells with a defined topology (see CmfTutCell\#Topology), one can use the topological information and create lateral connections for all layers of all cells with a single
+However, if you have serveral cells with a defined [topology](@ref CmfTutCell), one can use the topological information and create lateral connections for all layers of all cells with a single command:
-command:

 ~~~~~~~~~~~~~{.py}